vladistan/blog_v-lad_org/src/pages/codebreaker2018_task4/index.md

 ![screen](./assignment.png)

-Now we need to find out who the rest of the victims are.
-To solve this task we need to have some understanding how blockchain works.
+Now we need to find out who the the other victims are.
+To solve this task, we need to have some understanding of how blockchain works.

-Before starting this challenge I had absolutely zero knowledge about the blockchain.
-I took me about 2 weeks to learn the tools and gain proficiency.
-It's not that hard.
-Although, some basic understanding of cryptography is helpful.
+Before starting this challenge, I had absolutely zero knowledge about the blockchain.
+It took me about two weeks to learn the tools and gain proficiency.
+It's not that hard,  but some basic understanding of cryptography is helpful.

 The best resource that I found is Will Button's course [Learning Blockchain Application Development](http://bit.ly/2FvKb0j).
-This course is about 3.5 hours of video lectures and takes about a day to finish if you follow along and do all the projects together with him.
+This course is about 3.5 hours of video lectures and takes about a day to finish if you follow the course step by step and do all the projects together with him.

 Another good resource is Jan-Erik Sandberg [Blockchain Fundamentals](http://bit.ly/2CnLJ9M) on PluralSight.